How to start a snack business: from idea to first sale

 - Create a detailed budget spreadsheet with the estimated startup costs.

-- Draft a one-page summary of your business concept and target customer.
+- Draft a one-page snack food business plan summary covering concept and target customer.

 Choose your business structure

 Most new snack businesses form a Limited Liability Company (LLC).
-This structure protects your personal assets if the business faces debt or lawsuits.
+An LLC is a business structure that protects your personal assets if the business faces debt or lawsuits.
 It also offers pass-through taxation, so you avoid the double tax hit that corporations sometimes face.

 You can register your LLC through your state's Secretary of State website.
 The process typically costs between $50 and $500 and takes one to three weeks.